Translation Tools.

 Our Japanese translators at Kieffer International introduce some translation tools that they use to produce their work.
 Feel free to offer your suggestions or add your tools to this list.
 Send them to us at

-Japanese / English Translation using Memory Tools
+Japanese / English Translation Using Memory Tools

 More as an aid to the actual process of translation, this software helps to ensure consistency of terminology and phraseology, and it helps to improve speed in the input of identical or similar sections.